On tensor products of positive representations of split real quantum Borel subalgebra $U_{q\tilde{q}}(b_R)$: Example

 \section{Example}

-In this section, we write explicitly the representations and decompositions for type $A_1, A_2, A_3$, which provide us a useful basic framework when we try to deal with the explicit construction of quantum higher Teichm\"{u}ller theory.
+In this section, we write explicitly the representations and decompositions for type $A_1$ and $A_2$, which provide us a useful basic framework when we try to deal with the explicit construction of quantum higher Teichm\"{u}ller theory.
+The computation for type $A_3$ can be found in \cite{Ip6}.